Scott D. Cessar

 Scott has tried numerous cases to award in arbitration or verdict in court.
 As a result, he has a distinctive perspective in representing clients and knowing what works, and his contemporaries regularly call upon him to serve as an arbitrator and as a mediator to help resolve significant disputes.

-- Representation of international foundations contractor in negotiations in Iraq with the Iraqi government for the multi-billion dollar repair of the Mosul Dam.
+- Representation of an international foundations contractor in negotiations in Iraq and in Jordan with the Iraqi government for the multi-billion dollar repair of the Mosul Dam.

 - Representation of owner in 17-day arbitration involving multi-million dollar claims, including defective work, overcharge, overpayment and copyright claims, arising out of a design-build contract for the construction of a $22 million project.